How We Rank Online MBA Programs

 Want to learn more about our MBA ranking system?
 This methodology page explains how we assess academic quality, affordability, availability, and reputation.

-Our methodology assists students in choosing the best MBA program for them.
+Our methodology assists students in choosing the best master's in business administration (MBA) program for them.
 We consider four main data points in our rankings: academics, affordability, reputation, and program availability.

 Schools can't compensate us to appear in our rankings, boost their rank, or adjust our methodology.
 While we do feature advertisement partners on our site, these relationships do not influence our rankings or school selection.